emoreno-hub/emoreno-hub/README.md

 **📦 AI-Powered Inventory Monitoring Using Computer Vision**
 - Built a computer vision pipeline using a pre-trained ResNet50 model to demonstrate how computer vision can be used to automate inventory counting in warehouse bins.
 Deployed the model via AWS SageMaker and Lambda to enable real-time object counting from test images.

-**🚨 Disaster Response Message Classifier**
+**🚨 Disaster Response Message Classifier (NLP)**
-- Developed a machine learning pipeline to classify real-time disaster-related messages into multiple categories, aiding emergency response efforts.
+- Developed a NLP pipeline to classify real disaster-related messages into multiple categories to support emergency response efforts.
 Integrated an ETL process, trained a multi-output classifier, and deployed a Flask web app for interactive message classification.

 <!--